.300 Win Mag Rifle on the range

 5001741.31736.7

-While the differences between the two cartridges are the same amount, the slight advantage in kinetic energy has flipped from the .300 WM to the .300 WSM rounds at the muzzle and 100 yards.
-And this is one of the reasons why we wanted to include the numbers for a larger data set in the event that something like this would happen.
+Although the differences between the cartridges remain consistent, the kinetic energy advantage has shifted from the .300 Win Mag to the .300 WSM at the muzzle and 100 yards.
+This shift is one of the reasons we included a larger data set, to account for such variations.

 Penetration (Sectional Density)

-When hunting larger game, you often need your round to be able to penetrate through thick skin and tissue to reach vital organs.
-One way to determine the amount of penetration two cartridges will have is to compare the sectional density (SD) of the bullets used.
+When hunting large game, ensuring that your round can penetrate thick skin and dense tissue to reach vital organs is crucial.
+One way to assess this capability is by comparing the sectional density (SD) of the bullets used.

 The SD is derived from a calculation using the bullet’s diameter and weight.
 A bullet with a higher sectional density should have greater penetration than a bullet with a lower SD.
 The sectional density alone does not indicate penetration.
 The velocity as well as the design of the bullet factor in as well.
 Higher velocities increase penetration as does highly bonded bullets that will not fragment on impact.

-We calculated the sectional density numbers for the ten rounds and listed them in graph form below (Graph 8).
+The sectional density calculations for the ten rounds are displayed in the graph below (Graph 8).

 Sectional Density .300 Win Mag vs .300 WSM